microsoft/GSL/docs/headers.md

 ### <a name="H-pointers-owner" />`gsl::owner`

-`gsl::owner<T>` is designed as a bridge for code that must deal directly with owning pointers for some reason.
+`gsl::owner<T>` is designed as a safety mechanism for code that must deal directly with raw pointers that own memory.
+Ideally such code should be restricted to the implementation of low-level abstractions. `gsl::owner` can also be used as a stepping point in converting legacy code to use more modern RAII constructs, such as smart pointers.
 `T` must be a pointer type (`std::is_pointer<T>`).

 A `gsl::owner<T>` is a typedef to `T`.
-It adds no checks or whatsoever, it is just for having a syntax to describe that a pointer must be an owning pointer.
+It adds no runtime overhead whatsoever, as it is purely syntactic and does not add any runtime checks.
+Instead, it helps guide both human readers, and static analysis tools. that a pointer must be an owning pointer.
 This helps static code analysis detect memory leaks, and it helps human readers.

 See Enforcement section of [C.31: All resources acquired by a class must be released by the class’s destructor](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor-release).